 The Judge ambulated.
-He came up confident and smiling, expecting to receive a gold medal for inventing a mosquito-bar, which also catches rats.
+He came up confident and smiling, expecting to re-ceive a gold medal for inventing a mosquito-bar, which also catches rats.

-"Judge Smith," said the President in a solemn voice, "dar are few little things I desiah to spoke to you about.
+"Judge Smith," said the President in a solemn voice, "dar are few little a solemn voice, "dar are few little things I desiah to spoke to you about.
 You war at de pos'offis de odder day to rent a box at \$2.50 per quarter.
 All de mail dat you receive in six months wouldn't light a kerosene lamp.
-Den why dis attempt to frow on style an heap on agony?"
+Den why dis attempt to frow on style an' heap on agony?"